bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Comments</h4>

-As with elements and attributes, comments are handled a bit differently in Haml as well.
+<p>As with elements and attributes, comments are handled a bit differently
+in Haml as well.
 Simply enough, code can be commented out with the use of a single forward slash, /.
-Individual lines may be commented out with the use of a forward slash at the beginning of the line, and blocks of code can be commented out by being nested underneath a forward slash.
+Individual lines may be commented out with the use of a forward slash at the beginning of the line, and blocks of code can be commented out by being nested underneath a forward slash.</p>

 <h4>Haml</h4>